& Tornado Alley

 The Latvians (or Livs ) were a people speaking a language of the Indo-European family who came into the

 Baltic area about 2000 BCE.
-The earliest trade good was amber from the Baltic Sea coast.
+The earliest trade good in northeastern Europe was amber from the Baltic Sea coast.
 This amber reached

 destinations as far south as Greece.